rjbultitude/theconditionalorchestra/README.md

 ##Plans

-Horn is too loud and ends abruptly

-Flute needs more release and seems to be too high

-Long notes need more reverb, the flute in particular

 Some sounds (like the aero) haven't been tested yet

-Cymbals aren't dramatic enough - add another sound that is panned away from the other

 Some arpeggio melodies still clash a little with the chords